O'Tooles GAA: Early years

 O'Tooles GAC was formed in 1901 at 100 Seville Place in the north inner city of Dublin from the Gaelic League branch.
 The Gaelic League branch held their inaugural meeting in February 1901.
 Francis Cahill was one of the founding members of the club and Brother J.A.
 O’Mahoney, who was superior of O'Connell School was elected as the first president.

-On Thursday 8 October 1901, after Irish classes the clubs first hurling team was formed.
-The captain of the team was Edward Keegan with Thomas Keegan elected as secretary and John Taylor as treasurer.
-In 1905 the club won their first competition, captained by Tim O'Neill, they won the Saturday Junior Hurling League.
+On Thursday 8 October 1901, after Irish classes, the club's first hurling team was formed.
+The captain of the team was Edward Keegan, with Thomas Keegan elected as secretary and John Taylor as treasurer.
+In 1905, captained by Tim O'Neill, the club won their first competition, the Saturday Junior Hurling League.

 August 1902 brought about the formation of the football team, with the clubs first major success arriving in 1910 in the form of the minor league.

 In 1910, the St. Laurence O'Toole Pipe Band was formed with Tom Clarke elected president and playwright Seán O'Casey elected secretary.